MLHale/nebraska-gencyber-modules/2021/phishing/url-analysis.md

 ## Emoji in urls

-Since URLs allow emoji's, a malicious URL may try to embed a secure lock icon.
+Did you know that that emoji's can be part of a URL?
 Copy and paste this URL in the browser.
 The banana emoji will still be there!

 https://example.com/🍌

+Adding a secure lock icon could trick someone into thinking a URL is safe.
 As a security measure, most modern browsers prohibit these 🔒🔏🔑 emoji's by escaping them.
 Try this URL to observe:

 https://example.com/🔒